cds-astro/mocpy/README.rst

 Please check the mocpy's `documentation <https://cds-astro.github.io/mocpy/>`__ for more details about installing MOCPy and using it.

+For more information about the MOCPy Rust core, see the `moc crate <https://crates.io/crates/moc>`__.

 .. figure:: ./resources/readme.png
    :scale: 50 %
    :align: center